rgekhman/fsd_project1/README.md

 -----

 1. The web app should be successfully connected to a PostgreSQL database.
 A local connection to a database on your local computer is fine.

 2. There should be no use of mock data throughout the app.
 The data structure of the mock data per controller should be kept unmodified when satisfied by real data.

 3. The application should behave just as before with mock data, but now uses real data from a real backend server, with real search functionality.
 For example:
-  * when a user submits a new artist record, the user should be able to see it populate in /artists, as well as search for the artist by name and have the search return results.
+  * when a user submits a new artist record, the user should be able to see it populate in /artists, as well as search for the artist by name and have the search return results. - OK
-  * I should be able to go to the URL `/artist/<artist-id>` to visit a particular artist’s page using a unique ID per artist, and see real data about that particular artist.
+  * I should be able to go to the URL `/artist/<artist-id>` to visit a particular artist’s page using a unique ID per artist, and see real data about that particular artist. - OK

   * Venues should continue to be displayed in groups by city and state.
   * Search should be allowed to be partial string matching and case-insensitive.
   * Past shows versus Upcoming shows should be distinguished in Venue and Artist pages.